-- Students accumulating 10 points will serve one Saturday School session. - Students accumulating 15 points will serve one day in-school suspension and be suspended from any school sponsored athletic team for a period of one school week.
-In-school suspension will result in a zero for the day for any enrichment classes. - Students accumulating 20 points two days of Saturday School.
+- Students accumulating 10 points will serve one day in-school suspension. - Students accumulating 20 points will serve one day of Saturday School.
 Parents will be invoiced a \$50.00 charge.

 - Students accumulating 25 points will serve two days of in-school suspension and be suspended from any school sponsored athletic team for a period of two school weeks.
-Inschool suspension will result in a zero for the day for any enrichment classes. - Students accumulating 30 points will serve one out-of-school suspension or in-school suspension as deemed appropriate by the administration. - With ANY further infraction, the student will not take part in any school sponsored athletic team or field trip for the remainder of the current school year.
+In-school suspension will result in a zero for the day for any enrichment classes. - Students accumulating 30 points will serve one out-of-school suspension or in-school suspension as deemed appropriate by the administration. - With ANY further infraction, the student will not take part in any school sponsored athletic team or field trip for the remainder of the current school year.
 Parent/Student conference with Principal and/or Pastor possible expulsion.
 If expulsion is recommended for consideration, the Dispute Resolution procedures will be followed. - Behavior deemed contrary to the expectations of a Blessed Trinity Catholic School student may result in loss of honor roll status for the quarter in which the behavior occurred, at the discretion of the principal.